 Augusta Rallies in Support of Travel and Tourism Industry

-The Augusta Convention & Visitors Bureau (CVB) invites the city to help celebrate the 36th annual National Travel and Tourism Week (May 6-12) unites communities across the country to celebrate what travel means to American jobs, economic growth and personal well-being.
+The Augusta Convention & Visitors Bureau (CVB) invites the city to help celebrate the 36th annual National Travel and Tourism Week (NTTW), which unites communities across the country to celebrate how travel matters to American jobs, economic growth and personal well-being.

-4,700 jobs are supported by travel and tourism in Augusta, GA
+4,902 jobs are supported by travel and tourism in Augusta.

-Travel and tourism generates $14.5 million in local tax revenue for Augusta, GA, equating to tax relief over $500/year per household.
+Travel and tourism generate $14.83 million in local tax revenue for Augusta, GA, equating to tax relief over $500/year per household.

-These visitors support 15.3 million American jobs—roughly 8.6 million direct travel jobs, and 6.7 million indirect and induced jobs.
+These visitors support 15.7 million American jobs—roughly 8.9 million direct travel jobs, and 6.8 million indirect jobs.

-Travel-related spending generated $72 billion in federal, state and local tax revenues in 2016.
+Travel-related spending generated $171 billion in federal, state and local tax revenue in 2018.

 “I have seen firsthand how much travel matters to our community,” said Kristi Jilson, Executive Director of Westobou.
 “Watching new hotels and businesses open downtown is a direct result of travel’s impact.
 I’m proud of Augusta, and eager to welcome even more visitors here to show them why we love our city so much.”

 One program in place throughout the year that recognizes the faces of Augusta tourism is Masters of Hospitality, a customer service nomination program enables visitors to nominate hospitality employees at area hotels and attractions for excellence in customer service.
 The Augusta CVB will hold a private recognition event for the nominated staff on Wednesday, May 8 at the newly opened 2nd City Distilling Co.
 During the event, Mayor Pro Tem Frantom will deliver a proclamation recognizing the economic impact of tourism and note the jobs created and sustained by visitor spending.